A BRIEF HISTORY OF WHEAT

 MANHATTAN PROJECT

 In 1942, the federal government chose 59,000 acres in East Tennessee to construct Clinton Engineer Works for the Manhattan Project, the world's first atomic bomb project.
-The site was chosen because it met certain conditions: a large area, accessible by rail, thinly populated area, a short distance from a sizable city, easily controlled, and a natural boundary (river or ridges).
+The site was chosen because it met certain conditions: a large area, accessible by rail, thinly populated area, a short distance from a sizable city, easily controlled, and a natural boundary (river and ridges).
 All the residents were told to leave within a short period of time, often as little as two weeks.
 The offers for the land were approximately $34.26 per acre in Roane County and $44.10 per acre in Anderson County.
 The compensation did not include relocation expenses and required that the land owners not be compensated until the land had been vacated.
 Often compensation was not paid until six months to a year following condemnation.

 For some residents of Wheat, this was their second move.
 Numerous families had previously been displaced by other federal projects in the area that included the formation of the Great Smoky Mountains National Park in the late 1920s and the construction of Norris Dam in north Anderson County in 1933.
 Some of these families settled in the valley of East Fork of Poplar Creek, Bethel Valley, Bear Creek Valley, and Melton Valley only to once again be forced from their land to find a new home.